English

 A classic Aussie farm experience with wildlife encounters and family-friendly shows.

-• What it is: A farm park where you can meet kangaroos, koalas, farm animals, and watch sheep-shearing, stockman demos, and other outback-style shows.
+• What it is: A farm park where you can meet kangaroos, koalas and other animals, and watch sheep-shearing and stockman demonstrations.

-• Best for: Families, kids, and anyone wanting an easy, interactive wildlife and farm experience.
+• Best for: Families, kids and anyone wanting an easy, interactive wildlife and farm day.

-• Best time to visit: Arrive at opening to catch the first animal feedings and morning shows before crowds build.
+• Best time to visit: Arrive at opening to catch early feedings and morning shows before it gets busy.

-• Insider tip: Start with the kangaroo and koala areas early — they’re quieter and give the best photo opportunities.
+• Insider tip: Visit the kangaroo and koala areas first for quieter moments and better photos.

 Recommended experience